brajeshwar/brajeshwar.github.io/_posts/2007/2007-05-17-adobe-replaces-freehand-in-favor-of-illustrator.md

----
-layout: post
-title: Adobe replaces FreeHand in favor of Illustrator
+# Adobe replaces FreeHand in favor of Illustrator
----

 <a href="http://blogs.adobe.com/jnack/">John Nack</a>, Senior Product Manager, Adobe Photoshop wrote that Adobe will be <a href="http://blogs.adobe.com/jnack/2007/05/freehand_no_lon.html">replacing Freehand with Illustrator</a>.
 Adobe will continue to sell the current version of FreeHand, but will not do any further development and won't release any updates.